LandonTatro/Flatiron_Capstone/README.md

 Language: Python 3.1.1

-Major Packages and Version Numbers can be found [here](requirements.txt)
+Major Packages and Version Numbers can be found [here.](requirements.txt)

 ## Data Science and Statistical Methods